carlag-raft/raft-exercise/README.md

 Day 3
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Approach – how the team is going work together to complete the project
+Goal: Approach – how the team is going to work together to complete the project

 1. Approach and Methodology (2 hours)
    - Describe the approach to executing the project and project management methodology